CrazyBotsz/Adv-Auto-Filter-Bot-V2/Readme.md

   </a>
 </p>

-_This Just A Simple Hand Auto Filter Bot For Searching Files From Channel..._
+_This Just A Simple Hand Auto Filter Bot For Searching Movies and Series..._

 _Just Sent Any Text I Will Search In All Connected Chat And Reply You With The Message link_